Heading 2

 Throughout Sensei's training, he has been on many seminars with some of the UK's elite instructors Ticky Donavan, Roy Stanhope, Stan Knighton, Dave Warburton,Terry Pottage, Eddie Daniels, Peter Spanton, John Smith, Shigeru Kimura, Yoshinao Nanbu 10th Dan.
 (Aikido):- John Colclough, Duncan Valentine, Chris Norburn.
 Sensei started to take an interest in competitions, and was selected to train with the SKU squad under the guidance of Stan Knighton in the late 70's to the late 80's.
 He competed in many inter club, national and open competitions gaining trophies in individuals and team events.
 After retiring from competing due to injuries, Sensei then found his next goal, to become a Kumite referee under the guidance of ex-SKU Chief Referee, Brian Smith 3rd Degree.
 After two years as a judge in1982 he was proudly awarded with his SKU referee status.
 In 1986 Sensei was selected to officiate for the English Karate Governing Board, then after judging for four years, he was promoted to Referee by the late SKU & EKGB Chief Referee Dave Warburton and his assistant Brian Hammond.

 In 1992 sensei wanted to gain more knowledge within martial arts, so he joined an Aikido club run by Sensei Chris Norburn.
-After training for two years and gaining three grades, Sensei returned back to his roots "Karate"
+After training for two years and gaining three grades, Sensei returned back to his roots "Karate."

 Sensei Dave bowler - Shukokai achievements

-1981 - Shodan 1st Dan grading
+1981 - Shodan 1st Dan grading, Shukokai competition judge award for kumite and kata.

-1984 - Nidan 2nd Dan grading
+1984 - Nidan 2nd Dan grading.

-1986 - English Karate Board competition judge award
+1986 - English Karate Board competition judge award for kumite and kata.

-1987 -Sandan 3rd Dan grading
+1987 -Sandan 3rd Dan grading.

-1990 - English Karate Board competition referee award
+1990 - English Karate Board competition referee award for kumite and kata.

-1991- Yondan 4th Dan awarded for loyal referee service
+1991- Yondan 4th Dan awarded for loyal referee service with the Shukokai karate Union and English Karate Board.

-1997 - Godan 5th Dan grading
+1997 - Godan 5th Dan grading.

-2003 - Rokudan 6th Dan awarded
+2003 - Rokudan 6th Dan awarded.

-2005 - Finalist in the Karate coaching section for the Evening Sentinal awards
+2005 - Finalist in the Karate coaching section for the Evening Sentinal awards in Stoke-on-Trent.

-2010 - Shichidan 7th Dan awarded
+2010 - Shichidan 7th Dan awarded.

-2018 - Hachidan 8th Dan awarded
+2018 - Hachidan 8th Dan awarded.

-1974 - 2024 - 50th anniversary of Karate
+1974 - 2024 - 50th anniversary of Karate.

-2027- Kudan 9th Dan to be awarded
+2027- Kudan 9th Dan to be awarded for 53 years service.

 Sensei's proudest moments from teaching, are with his daughter Jade gaining 2nd degree, son Jordan 5th degree,

-13 years old grandson Lennon graded to 2nd degree black belt status in December 2021.
+16 years old grandson Lennon graded to 3rd degree black belt status in September 2024.

 As well as being a full time professional instructor teaching at two dojo's, sensei holds numerous prominent positions with the Keikoba Shukokai group.

-Founder / Chief instructor Keikoba Shukokai - Hachidan 8th Degree ( 50 years service).
+Founder / Chief instructor Keikoba Shukokai - Hachidan 8th Degree ( 51 years service).

 Senior Instructor on kyu grades and instructor courses.